Secondary Securities Markets

 - settlement of the agreements, that allows the buyer to transfer the money to the seller, and the seller to transfer certificates or other evidence of ownership to the buyer

-The last 2 steps are commonly referred to as execution, clearing, and settlement.
-There are special market participants that facilitate trading:
+The last 2 steps are commonly called execution, clearing, and settlement.
+Special market participants facilitate trading:

 - brokers serve the public by buying and selling stocks on their behalf in exchange for a commission, but brokers do not hold inventories of stock or other securities